 deshalb sind alle Informationen auf dieser Seite ausschließlich in englisch.

 Online 3-Week Morning Challenge: ’Taking Yin/Yang Yoga on a Journey Inside’ with Victoria

 Please register here.

-This Online 3-Week Morning Challenge will combine a daily yin/yang yoga practice with explorations into yoga theory, Traditional Chinese Medicine, the human nervous system – and our own inner experiences.
-Each morning will be an opportunity to explore some theory and then invitation into a physical practice to explore your internal landscape, to become more familiar with your body and your experiences.
+This Online 3-Week Morning Challenge will combine a daily yin/yang yoga practice with explorations into yoga philosophy, Traditional Chinese Medicine, the human nervous system – and our own inner experiences.
+Each morning will be an opportunity to dive deeper into yoga theory, followed by an invitation into a physical practice to explore your internal landscape, to become more familiar with your body and your experiences.
 By combining the poetic, nature-based philosophy of the Five Elements Theory with technical scientific insights from neurophysiology, we can learn to develop trust in our inner experience and allow it to be our navigation system, both out in the world and in our relationships.

 In the first part, we will look at the basic principles of the Five Elements Theory as found in Traditional Chinese Medicine.
 The philosophy behind this theory looks at the connections between various aspects of our experience – the seasons, climates, emotions, body organs and different stages of life.
 Chinese medicine believes that this body we live in is a manifestation of nature and if we align ourselves with the natural processes of life and the seasons and find a balance of both yin and yang, our bodies will adjust and thrive.